Staying the Course

 While the country has endured all kinds of social, political and economic hardships, the market’s long-term positive trend is indisputable.

 Source: Standard and Poor’s, Ibbotson Associates, Baird Research.
-As of December 31, 2019.
 Past performance is not a guarantee of future results.
 Performance is calculated on a total return basis with dividend reinvestment.
 The S&P 500, computed by the Standard & Poor's Corporation, is a well-known gauge of stock market movements determined by the weighted capitalization of the 500 leading U.S. common stocks.
 Indices are unmanaged and are not available for direct investment.

 Through good times and bad, economic progress and the ingenuity of American companies have led to innovation, increased productivity and ultimately earnings growth that has driven the market higher.